buiac/buiac.github.io/_includes/projects.md

   </a>
 </h4>

-Gorgias increases message response time by introducing automated templates and keyboard shortcuts on Gmail™, Outlook™ and others.
+Gorgias improves message response time by introducing automated templates and keyboard shortcuts on Gmail™, Outlook™ and others.
 We worked with them on the Chrome extension, helping with the UI design and the large JavaScript codebase and architecture.